The Sinai Peninsula And The Red Sea

 For scuba divers on holiday, El Gouna boasts some of the best reefs, walls and wrecks in the Red Sea.
 It is also the perfect place to snorkel, with its sandy shallow beaches and the scattered coral heads hosting some exquisite marine life.
 In addition, there is sailing, water-skiing, kitesurfing, canoeing, banana rides, catamarans, pedal boats, horse riding and go-karting, as well as a USPGA-standard 18-hole golf course.
 Hotels also organise daytrips into the desert, quad bike adventures and archaeological sightseeing in the surrounding area.

 The beach is far from the resort and can only be reached by a bus ride or a ferry trip across the lagoon.
-These transport services luckily run very regularly though.
+Luckily these transport services run very regularly.